Marco Marchionni: Early career

 Marchionni began his professional career with Empoli F.C. in 1998, from CND team Monterotondo; he won the Torneo di Viareggio in 2000 with the youth side.
 He spent three seasons at the club only to leave the team for Parma in 2001, where he won the 2001–02 Coppa Italia, though he only played in the first leg of the final.
-He played little during his first two years at Parma, and was loaned to Italian club Piacenza for the second half of the 2002–03 season, in order to get more playing time, experience, and increase his skills.
+He played little during his first two years at Parma, and was loaned to Italian club Piacenza for the second half of the 2002–03 season, to get more playing time, experience, and increase his skills.
 His performances were convincing enough that he was recalled back to Parma and included in the first team for the 2003–04 season.

 In 2003–04, under Cesare Prandelli, who was renowned for his affinity for young players, Marchionni blossomed under his guidance.
-That season Marchionni become a revelation in the league and made his career breakthrough, with 35 games played and 6 goals scored in Serie A and UEFA Cup.
+That season Marchionni became a revelation in the league and made his career breakthrough, with 35 games played and six goals scored in Serie A and UEFA Cup.
 His performances earned him his first call-up with the Italian senior side.

-The following season was also a positive one, with 32 games played and 6 goals scored.
-The 2005–06 season was by far Marchionni's best with Parma: he gave great contributions to the team's gameplay, including many assists and many instances of "playmaking".
-He finished the season with 31 appearances and 4 goals, helping Parma avoid relegation.
-His talent and relatively young age attracted the keen eyes of the Juventus scouts, and the team did not delay in signing him from Parma.
-Marchionni joined his new team on free transfer in June 2006.
+The following season was also positive, with 32 games and six goals scored.
+The 2005–06 season was by far Marchionni's best with Parma: he gave great contributions to the team's gameplay, including many assists and many instances of "playmaking."
+He finished the season with 31 appearances and four goals, helping Parma avoid relegation.
+His talent and relatively young age attracted the keen eyes of the Juventus scouts, and the team did not delay signing him from Parma.
+Marchionni joined his new team on a free transfer in June 2006.

 Juventus

 In 2006–07, Marchionni agreed to play with Juventus in Serie B, and under manager Didier Deschamps, he immediately helped his team to win the title, and gain Serie A promotion that season; his performances enabled him to be recalled to the national side.

 During the 2007–08 season, his second with Juventus, which saw Juventus compete in Serie A once again, Marchionni suffered an injury-filled season, keeping him off the pitch for most of the season.
-He only managed to start one game, but played a total of eleven league matches, scoring one goal.
+He only managed to start one game but played a total of eleven league matches, scoring one goal.

-During the pre-season to the 2008–09 Serie A campaign, Marchionni was in excellent form playing in all of the friendly tournaments and matches.
-He stated that he hoped to continue his form, and remain injury free for the season's Champions League, Serie A, and Coppa Italia with Juventus.
+During the pre-season to the 2008–09 Serie A campaign, Marchionni was in excellent form playing in all the friendly tournaments and matches.
+He stated that he hoped to continue his form and remain injury free for the season's Champions League, Serie A, and Coppa Italia with Juventus.

-In the 2008–09 Serie A campaign, he had been quickly introduced into the Juventus squad as the club's first choice winger Mauro Camoranesi was ruled out to injury problems.
+In the 2008–09 Serie A campaign, he was quickly introduced into the Juventus squad as the club's first-choice winger Mauro Camoranesi was ruled out to injury problems.
 He handled this brilliantly with a handful of great performances, including the match against A.S.
-Roma where he scored a goal.
+Roma, where he scored a goal.